FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Implemented evaluation functions

 \subsection{Counts}

-All consistency checks use state and symbol counts to determine consistency.
+The currently implemented consistency checks for learning PDFAs use state and symbol counts to determine consistency.
 These are maintained by FlexFringe in each state using standard maps.
 Every time a merge is done or undone, the counts in these maps are updated.
 Since this has to be done for each pair of states merged during determinization, this is typically the most run-time intensive part of the merge procedure.
-FlexFringe therefore only performs such updates when the counts are used.
+FlexFringe, therefore, only performs such updates when the counts are used.
 For instance, they are not maintained when learning deterministic automata using the evidence-driven state-merging algorithm.
-To implement the well-known checks for learning PDFAs, FlexFringe maintains counts that are used to compute the following:
+To implement the checks for learning PDFAs, FlexFringe maintains counts that are used to compute the following:

-\begin{itemize} \item $C(q)$: the frequency count of state $q$. \item $C(q,a)$: the frequency count of symbol $a$ in state $q$. \item $S(q,a)$: the probability of symbol $a$ in state $q$. \item $F(q)$: the final probability of state $q$. \item $|\mathcal{A}|$: the number of transitions in PDFA $\mathcal{A}$. \end{itemize} }
+\begin{itemize} \item $C(q)$: the frequency count of state $q$. \item $C(q,a)$: the frequency count of symbol $a$ in state $q$. \item $T_{\Sigma}(q,a) = \frac{C(q,a)}{C(q)}$: the probability of symbol $a$ in state $q$. \item $F(q) = 1.0 - \sum_{a \in \Sigma} T_{\Sigma}(q,a)$: the final probability of state $q$. \item $|\mathcal{A}|$: the number of transitions in PDFA $\mathcal{A}$. \end{itemize}